-Food in Rioja is diverse due to the wide range of local produce available, and all the influences that pilgrims travelling along the Way of Saint James brought into the region.
+Food in Rioja is diverse due to the wide range of local produce available, and all the influences that pilgrims traveling along the Way of Saint James brought into the region.
 There is a focus on meat and vegetables as the mainstay of meals, but also plentiful and various fresh salads.
 And of course, that famous wine often has a part to play – and not just for washing all that delicious food down…

 Here are some of the foods and dishes you might try while eating out in Rioja:

 - Caparrones (a red kidney bean and chorizo stew)